 How To Do Controlled Articular Rotations Exercises For Seniors?

-1. Choose a joint: Start by selecting a joint that you wish to target.
-It can be the shoulder, wrist, neck, hip, knee, ankle, or any other joint in the body.
+1. Select a joint: Select a joint which you want to target.
+It would be either shoulder, wrist, neck, hip, knee, ankle or any other joint within the body.

-6. Control the speed: Perform the CARs exercises at a slow and deliberate pace.
-This allows for better focus, enhances proprioception (awareness of joint position), and provides ample time for the joint to adapt to the movement.
+6. Control the speed: Try the CARs exercises in a slow and controlled pace.
+This will facilitate more concentrated attention, improve proprioception (joint awareness), and give the joint a lot of time to adjust to the movement.

 controlled articular rotations morning routine for Seniors.